 Now when we inspect varBinds we see we have two variable responses.
 One for sysName and the other for sysDescr:

 The sysDescr response is actually a hex representation that needs to be decoded.
-This is outside the scope of this post, but I would recommend reviewing the Ansible snmp_facts module and its decode_hex() and to_text() functions.
+Using PySNMP’s HLAPI will automatically decode this for us.
+However, if you wish to continue using cmdGen, decoding this is outside the scope of this post, but I would recommend reviewing the Ansible snmp_facts module and its decode_hex() and to_text() functions.

 Querying an SNMP table using nextCmd()